The Cost of Inflation: Model

-Note that the general equilibrium of Section~\ref{subsec:ge_framework} remains a stationary allocation under stickiness: at market-clearing prices, $x_{i,t}=0$ for all $i$, hence $\eta_{i,t}=h(0)=0$, so no firm has an incentive to reset.
-Price stickiness is however capable of affecting out-of-equilibrium adjustment.
-In fact, network mixing (via $\lambda_2$ and the spectral gap) interacts with the price hazard function to determine the rate at which the economy relaxes to the equilibrium.
+The general equilibrium of Section~\ref{subsec:ge_framework} remains a stationary allocation under stickiness: at market-clearing prices, $\bar p_i^{(t)}=p_i^{(t),\mathrm{flex}}$ for all $i$, so the price gap is zero, $\eta_i^{(t)}=\eta(0)=0$, and no firm has an incentive to reset.
+Stickiness does, however, affect out-of-equilibrium adjustment, because network mixing, through $\lambda_2$ and the spectral gap, interacts with the price hazard function to determine the rate at which the economy relaxes to equilibrium.